top of page

 The Shema: Our Declaration of Faith

-We affirm the Shema: “Hear, O Israel, YHWH our Elohim, YHWH is one” (Deuteronomy 6:4).
-Yahweh is Echad (One), a united and eternal composite unity.
-There is no other (Isaiah 45:5).
+We declare the Shema: "Hear, O Israel, YHWH our Elohim, YHWH is One" (Deuteronomy 6:4).
+Yahweh is echad—a unified, eternal oneness (Isaiah 45:5).

 Redemption and New Birth